How do I raise chickens?

 Q. How should I prepare before I show up to get my new little chicks?

 A. For about the first few weeks of their lives, poultry have a hard time keeping warm.
 This is a critical problem that must be solved, so that you can avoid unintended loss (sickness and death) of your young poultry.
 When buying chicks at this young age, please bring a small box (perhaps a shoe box) just large enough for your purchase.
 Ideally, this box should contain one or more heat pads placed under a non-terry cloth (terry can snare little toes) or some paper towels.
 For day old chicks in their first week of life, consider bringing an extra cloth to roll up and position to take up any extra space so the chicks can better conserve body heat on the trip home.
 Once you buy these little ones, they are yours to steward carefully!
+Good stewardship starts with a good brooder.
+Our Sweeter Heater is the ideal heat source for brooding chicks, and poultry generally.

 Q. How should I brood my new little baby chicks?
 How do I raise baby chicks?
 Don’t they need heat?
 Don’t I need a thermometer?

 God made the hen with an infrared-radiant warm abdomen.
 By lifting her abdominal feathers up and holding her wings slightly apart from her body, she allows her chicks to snuggle in and bathe in the invisible warmth radiating from her abdomen.
 The man-made brooder that comes closest to imitating this arrangement will work best.
 If you don’t provide optimal radiant heat and if you allow drafts to chill your young chicks, they will quickly sicken and die.
 Many folks use a heat lamp and do well, but these are hard to work with and every year we hear about PROPERTY DAMAGE DUE TO FIRE from using these things.
 Also, there is the Goldilocks problem: the center under the lamp is way too hot and not too far away, it is too cold.
 The lamp will have to be adjusted frequently so you don’t have roast or chilled chicken, and you have to be very careful to fasten is well or you risk a fire when it drops into the brooder.
 Finally, the light can annoy the chicks and even tamper with their pituitary gland function, possibly throwing off their mature egg production.
 And who wants to sleep with a light always on?
 Consider using a safer and more effective alternative: a radiant heater such as the hanging Sweeter Heater, the Brinsea stand alone heater or some other brand.
 You could also invest in a full scale metal brooder such as is made by GQF or Brower.
 These are all safer and more effective than a heat lamp, and they provide more even heat of the kind chicks prefer.
 You can make a plywood box cave ‘Mamma Hen’ with the heater inside, and you can add a wall to serve as a courtyard, keeping their food and water in the courtyard.
 The chicks can stay in the courtyard and eat, drink and scratch around, and then head back to ‘Mamma’ to warm up.
-At our farm store, we sell the long lasting Sweeter Heater in three sizes, and at a reduced price.
-Drop by to see and purchase a heater, or call for more info.
+At our farm store, we sell the long lasting Sweeter Heater in three sizes, and at nice low prices.
+Drop by to see and purchase a quality heater, or call for more info.

 Q. We want to be sure of the sex of the poultry we buy.
 What assurance can you give us?